 The names and the patterns of use of the church buildings in Wedgwood shows the changes in how churches have interacted with the community.

 From Morningside to Wedgwood

 The church with the longest history in the neighborhood is Wedgwood Presbyterian, which began as the Morningside Sunday School by or before 1915.
-At first it met in a residential area on NE 92nd Street.
-Then for twenty years, from 1926 to 1947, Morningside met at 9505 35th Ave NE, present site of the Northeast Veterinary Clinic.
+At first it met in a residential area on NE 92nd Street in the Morningside Heights plat, one of the earliest developed housing areas where people began to live in Wedgwood.
+Then for more twenty years, from 1926 to about 1951, Morningside Sunday School met in a building at 9505 35th Ave NE, present site of the Northeast Veterinary Clinic.

-During the 1920’s residents thought that the intersection of NE 95th Street and 35th Ave NE would develop into a major commercial center.
-There were some small stores at the intersection, but the businesses struggled and stayed small through the 1930’s economic depression and the limitations on consumer goods during the 1940’s war years.
+During the 1920s Wedgwood residents thought that the intersection of NE 95th Street and 35th Avenue NE would develop into a major commercial center.
+That area was then called Maple Leaf or Morningside.
+There were some small stores at the intersection, but the businesses struggled and stayed small through the 1930s because of economic depression and the limitations on consumer goods during the 1940s war years.

 After World War Two ended in 1945 the population of northeast Seattle grew rapidly and churches bulged with young families.
-The Morningside group decided to move and build a new and larger building, and they changed their name to Wedgwood Presbyterian Church when they built at their present site, 8008 35th Ave NE in 1951.
-The church’s history at the corner of NE 80th Street has been continuous since then, with no more moves or name changes but the building has changed, having been enlarged and improved in stages.
+The Morningside group decided to move, and they changed their name to Wedgwood Presbyterian Church when they completed a new, larger building in 1951 at their present site, 8008 35th Ave NE.

 The Wedgwood Presbyterian Church building has heavy use every week with its open-door policy of hosting community activities.
 Many different kinds of groups ranging from the Scouts to the Seattle Audubon Society use meeting rooms at Wedgwood Presbyterian Church for their activities and classes.
 Music recitals, weddings, funerals and community informational meetings are all held in this busy building.